-Perhaps you’ve heard of the Mediterranean diet, which has taken the top spot in U.S. News & World Report's best overall diet rankings for the second consecutive year.
-It was also a top-searched Google term in 2018.
+Perhaps you’ve heard of the Mediterranean diet, which has taken the top spot in U.S. News & World Report's best overall diet rankings for the third consecutive year.
 Hundreds of studies point to the fact that people who live in the Mediterranean basin enjoy longer, healthier lives, and what’s interesting is that throughout the region (say, Italy vs. Greece vs. Spain), people enjoy a variety of foods, but they essentially adhere to the same eating pattern.

 While there are no restrictive rules to follow on a Mediterranean diet, there are some guiding principles: